Stern-Lab/FITS/docs/source/results.rst

 pval                  |  The result of a Levene's test,
                       |  comparing between the prior and posterior distributions.
                       |  Successful inference process should yield a posterior distribution
-                      |  that is different from the prior.
+                      |  that is significantly different from the prior.
 ===================== ================================

 .. note :: If the p-value for Levene's test is not significant (>=0.05) or Nµ is small (<1), FITS will mark the relevant line in the results with an asterisk (*).
 This result is considered **unreliable**.